ashislaha/ARDemo/README.md

 -- In ARFrame generates capturedImage which is the input to .mlmodel for detecting that car is present in the image or not.

--- This project combines both ARKit & ML.
+-- This project combines both ARKit & CoreML.